 The Medical Assistant Certificate program prepares the student for an entry-level position as a medical assistant in a medical office, clinic, hospital or other health care facility.
 Clinical (diagnostic and treatment), administrative (communication and business) skills and transdisciplinary knowledge and skills are included in the course work.
 A non-paid externship experience with a licensed health care practitioner is the culmination of the program.
 Upon completion of the program, students are eligible to sit for the RMA(AMT) exam.

-Minimum cumulative GPA: 2.0 Minimum grade in all courses: 2.5 Minimum grade in MED courses: 2.5 Minimum Jackson College credits: 15
+Minimum cumulative GPA: 2.0 Minimum grade in all courses: 2.0 Minimum grade in MED courses: 2.5

 MEDICAL ASSISTANT CORE REQUIREMENTS (34 CREDITS)